-The Faculty Council will act on petitions from students requesting exceptions to academic policies or graduation requirements.
-The Council will also act on appeals from students who are academically ineligible to return to Newberry College and wish to be reinstated.
-Students should submit typewritten or computer- generated, signed petitions to the Office of the Registrar for presentation to the Faculty Council.
-Normally, the student petitioner will not appear in person before the Faculty Council.
+The Faculty Council will act on petitions from students requesting exceptions to academic policies or graduation requirements except that the Core Curriculum Committee will act on all appeals regarding exceptions to the 2014 Core Curriculum and the Newberry Online Core Curriculum.
+The Faculty Council will also act on appeals from students who are academically ineligible to return to Newberry College and wish to be reinstated.
+In all situations (academic policies, graduation requirements, academic ineligibility), students must submit computer-generated, signed petitions to the Office of the Registrar that then presents petitions to Faculty Council or to the Core Curriculum Committee.
+Normally, the student petitioner will not appear in person before the faculty Council.